 The chief names on the Catholic side were the pope (obviously), Catherine of Medici (mother of both Charles IX and Henri III), the Spanish kings and the dukes of Guise (who formed the Catholic League in 1576).

-On the protestant (Huguenot) side were the house of Bourbon, the duke of Condé, Coligny, Henry of Navarre (subsequently Henri IV of France), his general Sully, his bloodthirsty ally Montgomery, from the south-west, and the queen of England.
+On the protestant (Huguenot) side, supporters included the house of Bourbon, the influential Gaspard de Coligny, Henry of Navarre (subsequently king Henri IV of France), his general Sully, his bloodthirsty ally Montgomery from the south-west, and Queen Elizabeth of England.

 The Catholic side was dealt a blow in 1588, when Henry III, although a Catholic, suspected the Guise brothers of treachery and had them lured to Blois and killed.
 Henry III himself was later stabbed and killed by a monk.